pierrelouis-ippoliti/ExpensesManager/README.md

 # ExpensesManager

-Blazor WASM App to track your depenses
+Full app using C# to track your expenses.